CChirpy/IMM120/assignments/flower-loading-screen/README.md

 - Learn how to use variables and conditional statements to add basic animation to a sketch

 ## Resources
-Inspired by quote from Georgia O’Keeffe:
+Inspired by a quote from Georgia O’Keeffe:
 > Nobody sees a flower - really - it is so small it takes time - we haven’t time - and to see takes time, like to have a friend takes time.

 ## Additional Notes